 Google search results are made up of a combination of different results, including paid results, organic search results and, in some instances, Google shopping results too.

 The first few results are the paid results, which you can see by the green square around the word ‘Ad’.
-After the paid results come the organic search results or the non-paid-for results.
+After the paid results come to the organic search results or the non-paid-for results.
 These are most likely to have reached these positions through the implementation of an SEO (search engine optimisation) strategy, which will have taken a considerable investment in time and ongoing work.

 The advantage of paid search is that you can instantly reach the top of the Google search results for the keywords associated with your business.